shey/rails-pay-checkout-demo/README.md

 ## Stripe Checkout
 **Stripe Checkout,** Stripe Checkout is a checkout flow where Stripe hosts the payments page that collects the credit card details.

-### The (rough) sequence of events for Stripe Checkout are:
+### The sequence of events for Stripe Checkout are:
 1. A checkout session is created.
 1. The user is redirected to Stripe's payment page.
+1. The user completed a payment on Stripe's page.
-1. The User is redirected back to the App.
+1. The user is redirected back to the app.
 1. The app receives a "payment success" webhook from Stripe.

 ### Products and Prices
 [Products](https://dashboard.stripe.com/products) and prices are used manage subscription billing.
-In this demo, each plan is its own product, and each product has a single [price](app/controllers/checkouts_controller.rb).
+In this app, each plan is its own product, and each product has a single [price](app/controllers/checkouts_controller.rb).

 ![Stripe Product Catalogue Page](docs/product-catalogue.png)